If you are applying for admission as an undocumented* undergraduate student, you may be eligible for NYU scholarship

 Example of Documentation: official high school transcript.

 It is important to note that eligible undocumented students will be given the same consideration for scholarships as other U.S. students; however, they will not be eligible for federal or New York State financial aid.
 Undocumented students will need to consider their investment in an NYU education carefully.
 We welcome you to utilize NYU's Everyday Financial Education Resource, iGrad.
 This site provides many comprehensive planning tools, financial guidance and planning strategies for prospective students and their families as they consider their college selection, and beyond.
 While this is not financial aid itself, we welcome you to use NYU's iGrad platform as a long term resource.
 Additional Guidance may be sought from financial aid counselors, but appeals for additional scholarship funding beyond the initial offer to those who are awarded will not be considered.
 NYU does not offer an internal loan program.

-After the successful submission of the Common Application, the CSS Profile, the CSS Noncustodial Profile (if applicable), and the New York Undocumented Student Financial Aid Application, you will be reviewed for both admission and financial aid.
+After the successful submission of the Common Application, the CSS Profile and the New York Undocumented Student Financial Aid Application, you will be reviewed for both admission and financial aid.
 Applications must be submitted by our deadlines to be reviewed for NYU Scholarship.

 Because Undocumented Students are ineligible for federal financial aid, it is important that students analyze their resources to determine how their financial need will be met.
 It is rare that NYU Scholarship alone is enough to cover the entire cost of attendance.
 More information on private educational loans can be found on our website.
 There are also several payment plan options offered by the University which may assist you with planning the portion of college costs for which you and your family will be responsible.
 More information about payment plans can be found on the NYU Office of the Bursar's website.